dhanushkr018/real-estate-resource-operations-management-system/README.md

-\## Project Structure
+\## Design Decisions
-src/main/java/com/realestate

-├── config/        → Security config, custom UserDetailsService, data seeder

-├── controller/     → MVC controllers (Auth, Property, Booking, Lead, Dashboard)

-├── dto/            → Request DTOs

-├── entity/         → JPA entities and enums

-├── repository/     → Spring Data JPA repositories

-├── service/        → Service interfaces

-│    └── impl/      → Service implementations

-└── exception/      → Custom exceptions and global handler

-src/main/resources

-├── templates/      → Thymeleaf views (Bootstrap-based UI)

-├── static/css/     → Custom styling

-└── application.yml → App + DB configuration

----
+\- \*\*H2 over a production database\*\* — chosen deliberately for this demo to keep setup frictionless; the JPA layer is database-agnostic, so swapping to MySQL/PostgreSQL only requires a connection string change in `application.yml`.

+\- \*\*Session-based auth over JWT\*\* — appropriate for a server-rendered Thymeleaf app; a stateless JWT layer is a natural extension if the frontend were decoupled into a SPA.

+\- \*\*Status cascading in the service layer, not controllers\*\* — keeps business rules (e.g. a confirmed booking locking a property) testable and independent of the web layer.

+\---

 \## Future Enhancements

-\- JWT-based REST API for a decoupled SPA frontend (React/Angular)
+\- JWT-secured REST API to support a decoupled React/Angular frontend

 \- Payment gateway integration for booking deposits

-\- Document/image upload (property docs, KYC) with cloud storage
+\- Document and image upload for property listings and KYC verification

-\- Email/SMS notifications for booking and lead status changes
+\- Email/SMS notifications on booking and lead status changes

-\- Advanced filtering (price range, bedrooms, property type) and pagination
+\- Advanced filtering (price range, bedrooms, property type) with pagination